bennorth/countdown-numbers-solver/write-up/index.md

 them as program templates.
 It pre-processes the list by copying and then swapping “+” with “×” in the copies.
-It executes the double-size list of programs by following all the different execution paths arising from the different subset choices.
-To ensure we can keep to the rules about always having positive integer intermediate results, it processes all non-inverted arguments before the inverted ones.
+It executes the double-size list of programs by following all the different execution paths arising from the different choices of what subset of each node's children to invert.
+To ensure we can keep to the rules about always having positive integer intermediate results, it processes all non-inverted arguments before any inverted ones.
 If the result of any operation fails to be a positive integer, we abandon that execution branch.
 We also abandon a branch if it involves multiplying by&nbsp;1.
 Multiplying by&nbsp;1 is not strictly against the rules, but it seems cleaner to exclude those solutions.

 To wrap this in something suitable for demonstration on the web, I compiled the C++ into wasm using emscripten.
 A bare JS program takes